Ajn0r/house-buddy/README.md

 ### Existing features

+#### Blogpost detail

+The blog post detail page is where the user can read the full blog post, it’s also where they can like and comment on the post.

+The first thing that the user sees is the “heading” which is the title of the post, followed by the published date and what category the post is in.
+On large and medium screens the like button shaped like a heart is at the right corner, it will stack under the heading on smaller screens.

+A horizontal line separates the heading and the content and image.
+On smaller screens, the image will appear on top and the content of the post under.
+On medium and larger screens the text will wrap around the image for a better experience.

+Once the post is finished the comments will be displayed, with a comment form where logged-in users can submit a comment.

 #### Footer

 The footer consists of 4 different columns that stack on top of each other on small devices.